KarateMogens/ANNSearchBuild/README.md

 ## ANNSearchBuild

 This repository contains an executable build of the [ANNSearch implementation](https://github.com/KarateMogens/ANNSearch) created by Malte Helin Johnsen for his Master's thesis written in the spring of 2024 at ITU.
-This repository contains a complete build of the code as well as the three datasets used to carry out all experiments.
-The datasets are taken unmodified from [ANN-benchmarks](https://ann-benchmarks.com/).
+This repository contains a complete build of the code as well as the smallest of the three datasets, Fashion-MNIST.

 ### Requirements
 - Java 11